 Is there a time limit for using a ring sling with a newborn?

 There’s no time limit!
 You can wear your newborn in a ring sling as long as you’re both comfortable and happy.
-In fact, baby-wearing for three hours a day significantly reduces newborn crying — 43 percent overall and 51 percent at night.
+Babywearing for three hours a day significantly reduces newborn crying — 43 percent overall and 51 percent at night.
 So hold that baby!

-How do you keep your baby's feet from turning their legs in while in the ring sling?
+How do you keep your baby's feet from turning their legs in?

 It’s OK if their feet turn!
-Take a look at your baby’s natural positioning when you hold them on your chest: this is the position you want them to assume when they are in the ring sling, with their legs in.
-If you’re doing a legs out carry, it’s absolutely fine for their legs to turn in a bit, instead of out, like older babies.
+Look at your baby’s natural positioning when you hold them on your chest: this is the position you want them to assume when they are in the ring sling, with their legs in.
+If you’re doing the legs out carry, it’s absolutely fine for their legs to turn in a bit, instead of out, like older

-What do I do if the rings are too close to baby/won’t stay in the corsage position?
+What do I do if the rings are too close to the baby or they won’t stay in the corsage position?

-If your rings fall while you are adjusting your ring sling, we have two recommendations.
-First, start with a smaller pouch for your baby so that you don’t have as much adjusting to do once your baby is in the ring sling.
-Second, if your rings still fall with a smaller pouch, try placing them higher up, even on the top of your shoulder, before getting baby into the ring sling.
-If you are still struggling with getting a good fit with your ring sling, you can always send us an email and we are happy to provide personalized help!
+If your rings fall while adjusting your ring sling, we have two recommendations.
+First, start with a smaller pouch for your baby so that you don’t have as much adjusting to do once your baby is in the sling.
+Second, if your rings still fall with a smaller pouch, try placing them higher up, even on the top of your shoulder, before getting your baby into the ring sling.
+If you are still struggling with getting a good fit with your ring sling, you can always email us, and we are happy to provide personalized help!

 How tight should the ring sling be?

 Your sling should be snug over both you and your baby.
-You should be able to run a finger across both the top and bottom (if legs are out) seams, easily.
-You’ll also want the fabric to be as smooth as possible over baby’s back, as that will offer the most support for both of you.
+You should be able to easily run a finger across both the top and bottom (if legs are out) seams.
+You’ll also want the fabric to be as smooth as possible over the baby’s back, as that will offer you the most support.

 How do you keep the M shape when their legs don’t hang out?

-Some newborns prefer to tuck their feet under their hips, while others may choose to do the “froggy position”, where their legs fall to either side of their body.
+Some newborns prefer to tuck their feet under their hips, while others may choose the “froggy position,” where their legs fall to either side of their body.
 Both of these positions are suitable and safe.
-The main positioning to look for when using a newborn carry is to make sure baby is not sitting on their feet, keeping baby close enough to kiss with their airway clear, and making sure their back is well supported so they aren't slouching to one side.
+The prominent positioning to look for when using a newborn carry is to make sure your baby is not sitting on their feet, keep them close enough to kiss with their airway clear, and ensure their back is well supported so they aren't slouching to one side.

-Limits people touching your baby.
-While using a ring sling, your babe is kept close to you which can help prevent unwanted touching!
+Limits people from touching your baby.
+While using a ring sling, your babe is kept close to you, which can help prevent unwanted touching!

 Benefits cognitive and social development.
-Babies who are worn are able to see what their parents see, hear what their parents hear or say, and are overall more involved in their parents' everyday lives.
-Also, when babies spend less time crying, they in turn spend more time learning and interacting with their environment.
-Having your baby so close to you allows you to respond to their cues and touch them more.
-These can contribute to enhanced learning and cognitive development, and overall wellbeing.
+Babies who are worn can see what their parents see, hear what their parents hear or say, and are overall more involved in their parents' everyday lives.
+Also, when babies spend less time crying, they then spend more time learning and interacting with their environment.
+Having your baby close to you allows you to respond to their cues and touch them more.
+These can contribute to enhanced learning and cognitive development and well-being.